scalableminds/webknossos/docs/tutorial_data_sharing.md

 ![type:video](https://static.webknossos.org/assets/docs/tutorial-data-sharing/03_copying_link_and_viewing_DS.mp4){: autoplay loop muted}

-## Dataset Organization Teams And Access Permissions
+## Dataset Organization, Teams, And Access Permissions

 To organize your project, create a new folder and add the corresponding datasets.
 Folders can help with organizing and structuring datasets as you grow, as well as control access rights to the datasets.